Using MergerFS to combine multiple hard drives into one unified media storage

 MergerFS is free and open source software described as a “featureful union filesystem.”
 I discovered it (along with easy to understand set up instructions) via Perfect Media Server, itself a great resource for self-hosters.
 Essentially what MergerFS does is act as a proxy so that multiple hard drives can be accessed at one mount point.
 What does that mean?
 Well, lets go over my situation.

-, and another 1 TB drive with my music and photos at /dev/sdc
+, and another 1 TB drive with my music and photos mounted at /mnt/other

 .
-The folder structure looked like this:
+The folder structure would have looked like this:

 ├── movies